lonesomegeek/LSG.GenericCrud/README.md

 - Support for entity history tracking: [More details](./docs/FeatureHistoricalCrud.md)
 - Automatic DTO to Entity (and Entity to DTO) mapping for Crud\<T> or HistoricalCrud\<T> controllers, provided by [LSG.GenericCrud.Dto](https://www.nuget.org/packages/LSG.GenericCrud.Dto/): [More details](./docs/FeatureDTO.md)
 - Automatic data fillers: [More details](./docs/FeatureDataFillers.md)
+- Readeable CRUD, to let you know personaly if something has changed since last view: [More details](./docs/Feature)
 - Full async pipeline: [More details](./docs/FeatureAsync.md)
 - Support for custom repository logic: *more details to come*